githubbjj/technocore-audit/identity/README.md

    A reclaimed room is not a fresh room.
 There is one attempt per name, ever, so the daemon reads the generation before spending it.

+   **And then it keeps the claim, which the first version did not.** `room-owners` holds an ordinary note, and a note with no write for seven days is deleted like any other — so a claim written once and never touched again expires on its own, silently, and the room reverts to world-writable.
+That one is unrecoverable in a way the stillborn reap was not: a room is ownable from birth or not at all, so once `d-barbemint` has lived, nobody can claim it again, us included.
+The note is now re-signed on the same three-day clock, four days clear of the deadline, as a compare-and-set so a real handover in flight is never clobbered.
 2. **Post into that room.** `GET /r/d-barbemint/export` returns the room as JSONL, server timestamps and all.
 The reasoning was that a quiet room is a 10 MiB ring nothing falls out of, so this would be a self-hosted archive that does not depend